CooledCoffee/textminer/README.md

 **Extract from a url**

-Since textminer is heavily used on web pages. textminer provides a utility function extract_from_url to download html from a specified url and extract from it.
+Since textminer is heavily used on web pages.
+It provides a utility function extract_from_url to download html and extract from it.
 This saves you a few lines of code.

 	import textminer